 - Toss into an indoor grill turning once.
 Grill each side 3-5 minutes or until tender.

 - Dice the remaining pieces of eggplant into ½ inches cube.

 - Cook the orzo in boiling salted water for 7 to 9 minutes, according to package, until tender.

 - Heat oil in a large skillet over medium-high heat.

 - Add onion and garlic.
 Sauté until golden and fragrant.

-- Add orzo and toss with vegetables.
+- Toss orzo with vegetables.

 - Add remaining crushed red chili, salt and parsley.

 - Cook, stirring often, until heated through, 1 to 2 minutes.